nimeshaTJ/Cats/README.md

 19/Sep/2021 - Cats have hunger and thirst, and can eat food and drink water.
 Cats can also detect whether other cats are nearby.

 20/Sep/2021 - Implemented engagement rules for cats; restructured sections of code and improved movement system.

+23/Sep/2021 - Added time of day and sleeping mechanic for cats.